Ducted Air Conditioning vs Evaporative Cooling

 How Ducted Air Conditioning Works

-- Ducts are discreet and seamlessly installed
+- Ducts are discreet and installed seamlessly

 - One unit for both your heating and cooling needs